SimonCropp/Timestamp/README.md

         Assert.AreEqual(DateTime.UtcNow.ToString("yyyy-MM-dd"), timestamp);
     }

-Note that this test makes the assumption the test are being run on the same day as the compile of the target assembly.
+Note that this test makes the assumption that the test is being run on the same day as the compilation of the target assembly.
 Feel free to change the tolerance of that assumption.

 ## Nuget